memsql/SingleStoreNETConnector/docs/content/tutorials/best-practices.md

 ## Avoid FLOAT

-MySQL stores `FLOAT` values as 32-bit single-precision IEEE 754 values.
-However, when returning these values to a client application, "MySQL uses the `FLT_DIG` constant (which equals to 6 with IEEE 754 encoding) to print float-type numbers".
+SingleStore stores `FLOAT` values as 32-bit single-precision IEEE 754 values.
+However, when returning these values to a client application, "SingleStore uses the `FLT_DIG` constant (which equals to 6 with IEEE 754 encoding) to print float-type numbers".
 This can lead to an apparent loss of precision in the least-significant digit when selecting values (even though they're stored with full precision).